A Day in Downtown Fort Worth; Things to See and Do

 Taco Diner’s unique location next the Sundance Square fountains makes it one of our most visited restaurants in Downtown Fort Worth!

 Reata is a wonderful, upscale restaurant in Downtown Fort Worth, with a beautiful rooftop bar.
-There only other location is in the Big Bend town of Alpine!
+Their only other location is in the Big Bend town of Alpine!

 Little Red Wasp is my favorite in Downtown for a great casual lunch or dinner, although I love their weekend brunch!